MobileFirst-Platform-Developer-Center/DevCenter/_posts/2020/2020-02-10installing-mobile-foundation-server-with-ant-tasks-faqs.md

 ### How to use them

 - ANT tasks are written in xml format and their structure varies.
-There are templates for configuring MF components on a specific setup.

 - ANT task templates specific to a Database and Application server are provided.
-Pick a ANT task specific to your environment.
+Pick an ANT task specific to your environment.

-- Review the in-line comments in the ANT tasks before entering all the required properties.
+- Review the in-line comments in the ANT tasks before entering the required properties.

 - Run the command to configure the databases : **/MobileFirst_Platform_Server_install_directory/shortcuts/ant -f your_ant_file databases** .